 To prove your car has been maintained per manufacturer guidelines, make sure to keep all of its service records.
 This will aid in getting your repairs approved quickly if they’re covered under your chosen protection plan.

 Filing a claim is easy according to most CARCHEX reviews.
 When you sign up, CARCHEX will give you a card and a packet containing plan information.
 If you run into vehicle problems, simply show your card to a facility or dealership and it’ll deal with charges through the administrator.

 Claims are paid to the shop or dealership, preventing large out-of-pocket expenses.
 For plans where the repair facility files claims, there is a department to contact directly via phone number if someone forgets to file.

 How To Cancel A CARCHEX Warranty

-All of CARCHEX’s extended auto warranty plans come with a 30-day money-back guarantee.
+All CARCHEX extended auto warranty plans come with a 30-day money-back guarantee.
 You can cancel at any point within those 30 days for a full refund.
-After that point, you can cancel for a prorated refund.
+If you request a cancellation after that point, you can cancel for a prorated refund.

-If you sell your car, you can transfer your contract to the new owner for a $50 fee.
+If you sell your car, you can transfer the contract to a new owner for a $50 fee.

 Is CARCHEX A Good Extended Warranty?

-CARCHEX extended warranties are worth it if you prefer having the peace of mind knowing that you are protected against unexpected repairs.
-Additionally, the company’s wide plan selection is its most attractive quality for customers who seek flexible coverage and expansive benefits.
+CARCHEX extended warranties are worth it if you prefer having peace of mind knowing that you’re protected against unexpected repairs.
+Additionally, the company’s wide plan selection is its most attractive quality for customers seeking flexible coverage and expansive benefits.

-Along with its numerous coverage options, CARCHEX’s added benefits like fuel delivery and roadside assistance can save you thousands of dollars.
-This is especially the case if you own vehicle that is older, has high mileage, or is unreliable.
+Along with its numerous coverage options, the added benefits of CARCHEX like fuel delivery and roadside assistance can save you money.
+This is especially the case if you own a vehicle that is older, has high mileage, or is unreliable.
 That said, those with newer vehicles are less likely to benefit from a CARCHEX extended warranty.